arik31/CV-HW/README.md

 # HW solution

+## General
+This project is my solutions to the HW assignment.
+### Project structure
+#### Important part
+q1.py - script with 2 solutions to q1.
+One is based on BGMM, and the other is based on CST-YOLO.
+q2.py - script with a solution to q2, using Otsu method.
+q3.py - script with 2 solutions to q3.
+One using Non-Local Means, and the other using DeblureGAN & Swin2SR.
+q4.jpg - detailed solution to q4
+main.py - runner script for all solutions.
+See usage section for further instructions.

+#### Submodules
+CST-YOLO
+DeblureGAN-pytorch
+swin2sr

+All the above are to be treated as black-boxes.
+I have made only the minimum changes in it to make it work.
+#### Utilities
+debug_utils - plotting functions
+weights - folder for all the relevant weight files output - all the debug output will be written here readme_images

 ## Usage
 Implementations of my solutions to q1, q2 and q3 are in q1.py, q2.py and q3.py.
 main.py was build to run each logic using CL flags.